maiamcc/contrasite/_posts/2023-07-05-closing-contras.markdown

 ### Good partner connection / high hall interaction
 Many people choose to dance with someone special to close out an evening, festival, etc.; I want to give them lots of partner interaction time, and let them end the session/evening with their partner, which is why I strongly prefer closers that end with a partner balance and swing.[^2] However, in addition to the partner focus, you'll want to say your goodbyes to as many folks as possible,[^3] which is why my ideal closer includes a neighbor swing, and why I steer clear of multiple progressions (which run the risk of dancers missing out on half of their neighbors).

+As I've been calling more weekends (and especially on the West Coast, where this idea is pretty strongly entrenched), I've been more excited about closers with multiple neighbor interaction.
+A grand chain along the line (and encountering an additional 2-3 neighbors while doing so) can be a great way to say goodbye to lots of folks.
+If your hall can handle it, dances like this are a great way to close weekends and festivals in particular.

 ### No one is bored
 For everyone to get their money's worth on the last dance, you should maximize active time and minimize standing around.
 I will avoid any dances with only the 1s (or 2s) doing something while the other half of the hall waits for their turn.
 I'll also avoid dances with 16+ beats of action for one role—e.g. a dance with two different 8-count lark allemandes.[^4] This is another reason I avoid multi-progression dances, in which you go through the line faster and potentially spend a higher proportion of the dance waiting out at the end.

 ### A chance to move as a hall… maybe?
 Some callers prioritize closers that let the whole hall move together and feel connection as a dance community.
 (This isn't something I feel strongly about, but as other callers do, it seemed worth mentioning.)
 The extreme version of this is the whole set oval-ing left and then right, and a more subtle take that gets at the same theme would be "down the hall in lines of four".
 Potentially even "long lines forward and back" can satisfy this consideration!